 Whitening Your Teeth

 The simplest tooth whitening treatment is at-home whitening with either 16% or 22% carbamine peroxide.
-This takes several weeks to accomplish and involves wearing thin trays in your mouth for only 1-2 hours per day or while you sleep.
+This takes several weeks to accomplish and involves wearing thin trays in your mouth for only 1 hour per day.

 Perhaps the most effective method for whitening teeth is through the placement of porcelain veneers, which produces very long-term, stain-resistant teeth.
 With veneers, we can achieve the most uniform overall color and make the teeth whiter than with only whitening technology.

 Both methods work well.
 A personal consultation with Dr. Barton can help determine which teeth whitening option is most appropriate for you.

 In cosmetic dentistry, the most popular way to enhance a smile and restore proper function is with porcelain veneers or laminates.
 These thin but durable restorations are more conservative to the natural tooth than traditional crowns, and they never stain.
 Additionally, when placed by a competent neuromuscular aesthetic dentist like Dr. Barton, porcelain veneers not only look and feel natural, they possess a greater likelihood for durability and long-lasting quality.

 Veneers or laminates are ideal for those who have chipped, stained, discolored, unevenly spaced, or slightly crooked teeth and desire a brighter, cleaner, more attractive smile.

 Fortunately, most veneers can be applied in one or two simple appointments.
 Dr. Barton is very careful to listen to your needs and desires, and to make appropriate recommendations based on his own knowledge and experience.